PentSec/MaddonsManager/README.md

 │   │   │   │   ├── post.md
 │   │   │   │   ├── Elvui-name3.3.5.webp
 │   │   │   │   └── Elvui-name3.3.5.zip
+│   │   │   ├── Elvui-name3.3.5.json
 ```

 > [!WARNING]
 >
 > - The name of folder must be the same as the file_name in the json.
 > - The name of the file.zip must be the same as the file_name in the json.
-> - name of the webp image must be the same as the file_name in the json.
+> - The name of the webp image must be the same as the file_name in the json.
+> - The name of the json must be the same as the file_name in the json.
 > - file_name cant be spaced or special characters.
 > - Remember to optimize image for web to webp, you can use [squoosh](https://squoosh.app/) or my python script.
 > - post.md, image.webp, .zip must be in the same folder